Strategic Coalition for Data Pricing in IoT Data Markets: Preliminaries and Problem Setting

 \subsection{Data Type and IoT Data Market Model}

 We make a common assumption that the market is interested in data exchange and, therefore, stimulates the devices with pricing signals based on the value of the traded data in improving learning performance.
 In our setting, this translates to first finding the type of data each device has and its possible influence on model training.
 Then, for the offered pricing $p_m >0$, every rational device $m$ determines its strategy for participation $a_m \in \{0,1\}$ in the data trading process so as to maximize their individual benefits; such strategies are captured in terms of the defined utility function.
 For this, we first define the type of data samples $\mathcal{D}_m$ of device $m$ by a random variable $\Phi_m$.
-To this end, we have the following definition. \begin{definition} We define the data type $\Phi_m, \forall m \in \mathcal{M}$ as a composite measurement obtained following the privacy preference profile $\xi_m \in [0,1]$ of the devices to share their available data, fully or partially, and the average marginal contribution value of supporting mini-batch of data points $z \in \mathcal{D}_m$ defined as $\theta_m(z, \mathcal{D}_m)$ that brings to the learner. \end{definition}

-\begin{Remark} Here we remark that sharing data partially means exchange of local learning models, as in FL training, where instead of raw data, only data related with the local model parameters is shared in the data market; hence, the FL approach of data trading is considered `reasonably' privacy preserving.
-In either case, i.e., for any arbitrary privacy preference, the exchange of devices' data brings an exogenous value in the data market, but only at the right offered price for their data type. \end{Remark} Following Definition \ref{def:type} and Remark \ref{def:remark}, we formally define the composite mapping $\xi_m(\theta_m(z, \mathcal{D}_m))$, where $\theta_m(z, \mathcal{D}_m)$ can be evaluated following a modified distributed Shapley \cite{jia2019towards} value for a known potential function $\tilde{J}$ of the global loss\footnote{Potential function reflects the performance metric in terms of learner's model accuracy, which is supplied to the market at the beginning of the economic interaction.} (as defined in \eqref{eq:learning_problem}) such that
+To this end, we have the following definition. \rv{\begin{definition} We define the data type $\Phi_m, \forall m \in \mathcal{M}$ as a composite measurement obtained following the privacy preference profile $\xi_m \in [0,1]$ of the devices to share their available data, fully or partially, and the average marginal contribution value of supporting mini-batch of data points $z \in \mathcal{D}_m$ defined as $\theta_m(z, \mathcal{D}_m)$ that brings to the learner. \end{definition}} \begin{Remark} Here we remark that sharing data partially means the exchange of local learning models, as in FL training, where instead of raw data, only data related to the local model parameters is shared in the data market; hence, the FL approach of data trading is considered `reasonably' privacy-preserving.
+In either case, i.e., for any arbitrary privacy preference, the exchange of devices' data brings an exogenous value in the data market, but only at the right price offered for their data type. \end{Remark} Following Definition \ref{def:type} and Remark \ref{def:remark}, we formally define the composite mapping $\xi_m(\theta_m(z, \mathcal{D}_m))$, where $\theta_m(z, \mathcal{D}_m)$ can be evaluated following a modified distributed Shapley \cite{jia2019towards} value for a known potential function $\tilde{J}$ of the global loss\footnote{Potential function reflects the performance metric in terms of learner's model accuracy, which is supplied to the market at the beginning of the economic interaction.} (as defined in \eqref{eq:learning_problem}) such that

 where, respectively, $B$ is the mini-batch size, $\tilde{D}$ is the i.i.d. samples drawn from the available data samples $\mathcal{D}_m$ supported on $\mathcal{Z}$ with mini-batch of data point $z \in \mathcal{Z}$, and the potential function $\tilde{J}: \mathcal{Z} \rightarrow [0,1]$ defined by the output $0 \le \epsilon \le 1$ such that $|\nabla \tilde{J}(w^{(t)})| \le \epsilon |\nabla \tilde{J}(w^{(t-1)})|$.